connorbowen/apiq-mvp/docs/QUICK_START.md

 - **Rate Limiting**: No rate limiting implemented yet
 - **RBAC**: Role-based access control not yet implemented

+## 🚨 Mock/Test Data Policy & Automated Checks

+- **No mock or hardcoded data is allowed in dev or prod code.**
+- All test users, demo keys, and mock data must only exist in test scripts or test databases.
+- A pre-commit hook and CI check will block any commit/PR that introduces forbidden patterns (e.g., `test-user-123`, `demo-key`, `fake API`, etc.) in non-test code or docs.
+- See `package.json` and `.github/workflows/no-mock-data.yml` for details.

 ## 🚨 Troubleshooting

 If you encounter issues: